armory/documentation/_spinnaker_install_admin_guides/secrets-vault.md

 ```

 ## Configuring Halyard to use Vault secrets
-The Halyard daemon will need access to the Vault server in order to decrypt secrets for validation and deployment.
-So you'll also need to add the config block to your `halyard.yml`:
+Halyard will need access to the Vault server in order to decrypt secrets for validation and deployment.
+While the Spinnaker services are configured through `~/.hal/config`, the Halyard daemon has its own configuration file found at `/opt/spinnaker/config/halyard.yml`.
+You'll need to add the same config block to this file as well:

 ```yaml
 secrets: